NCPC offers training on a variety of crime prevention topics.

 - Communities and Weed and Seed sites

-- National Training and Technical Assistance Partnerships
+- National Training and Technical Assistance Center

 - TRAINING AND TECHNICAL ASSISTANCE FOR NEW LAW ENFORCEMENT OFFICERS AND PRACTITIONERS.
 As part of the Recovery Act, police departments across the country were given funds to hire new police officers.
 In response to this, the National Crime Prevention Council (NCPC), in partnership with the U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance (BJA), will provide training and technical assistance to newly hired law enforcement officers and crime prevention practitioners.